Posts What is the Mezzi Effect?

 Mezzi effect visualization

 The mezzi effect is a relativistic observational effect that causes galaxies to appear compressed.
-This effect makes distant stars appear closer to the center than they truly are, which distorts the inferred distances and leads us to miscalculate their orbital speeds.
+This effect makes distant stars appear closer to the center than they actully are, which leads to miscalculate their orbital speeds.
 By accounting for this distortion, the Newtonian model results align with observed flat rotation curves.

 Questions to be Answered